-The Continence Foundation of Australia survey of 1000 women aged 30-years-and-older found that while women with bladder leakage bring up the condition in discussions with girlfriends, almost three-in-four laughed off the issue and 8-in-10 failed to seek help for the problem.
+The Continence Foundation of Australia survey of 1000 women aged 30 years or older found that while women with bladder leakage bring up the condition in discussions with girlfriends, almost three in four laughed off the issue and eight in 10 failed to seek help for the problem.

 Of particular concern for the foundation was the finding that 85 per cent of women who laughed off bladder leakage mistakenly attributed the condition to ageing or having children.

 Academic nurse consultant Dr Joan Ostaszkiewicz, honorary research fellow with the National Ageing Research Institute, said the Foundation wants people to know that incontinence, whilst common, is not normal and should be treated, just like any other health condition.